juli04guilar/groupBy/README.md

 # GroupByJs

-GroupBy is a Node library for grouping array of objects into the same category, it support sum, avg, max, min , countDistinct
+GroupBy is a Node library for grouping array of objects using value of columnName passed as a parameter , it support sum, avg, max, min , countDistinct as well chaining operations

 ## Installation